 One of Julian’s first principles was to build the sensor “from scratch, for beekeepers.”
 Furthermore, they had to be comfortable using it - Tech solutions were new to many in this industry.
 It also needed to be able to give the beekeepers a way to keep on top of the game, instead of just going along with what they’d always done, he says.
 “With the sensor, they can be sure that what they’re doing is the right thing to do, and then they can actually improve their operation by running tests and experiments and getting really clear data about how it went.”

 As soon as the sensor goes into a hive, it starts collecting data about the colony.
-The data provides a baseline beekeepers can use to meet that colony’s unique needs, including its precise nutritional requirements.
-It might indicate, for instance, that the bees’ energy levels are low and the colony’s overall temperature has consequently reduced, as the bees aren’t buzzing in as often with food.
+The data provides a baseline that a beekeeper can use to meet that colony’s unique needs, including its precise nutritional requirements.
+It might indicate, for instance, that the bees’ energy levels are low, and the colony’s overall temperature has consequently reduced, as the bees aren’t meeting the needs of the brood.
 “Then you can add a supplement and see immediately how the temperature profile changes and how the colony adjusts to having the new stimulation,” Julian explains.

 “Colony nutrition is important, it’s fundamental, it’s everything to being a good successful beekeeper,” he says.
 “If you neglect colony nutrition and just assume it’s all going to be all right, then you’re not really going to thrive as a beekeeper.
-If bees aren’t fed the right amino acids they can’t make royal jelly,” he explains.
-“A domino effect follows as insufficient or poor quality jelly directly affects the colony’s hatching bee population, which it is essential for the community to thrive.”
+If bees aren’t fed the right amino acids, they can’t make royal or worker jelly,” he explains.
+“A domino effect follows as insufficient or poor-quality jelly directly affects the colony’s hatching bee population, which it is essential for the community to thrive.”

-“The bee supplement I bring in from the US has a lot of carbohydrates in it for giving the bees energy, but it’s also got the 11 required amino acids.
+“The bee supplement I bring in from the US has carbohydrates in it for the bees energy and heat production, but it’s also got the ten amino acids described as essential to their diet (De Groot, 1953).
+Amino acid requirements are highest for l-leucine, l-isoleucine and l-valine, and limitations of one of the essential amino acids in the food protein limit colony development.
+Pollens from diﬀerent plants have diﬀerent nutritive values for bees.
 I did my research on it, ran sensors in the hives, fed them all and was able to see the results.”

 Julian registered BuzzTech’s name for the business with the Companies Office in 2016.
 It was a simple, online process, he says.
 It is also necessary to register the name as a trade mark to protect it as a brand in the marketplace.